TheOneHyer/aspgen/README.md

 `aspgen readme`

 readme also includes a '--header' option to only print a section of this readme corresponding to given header.
+Available headers can be viewed via the '--list_headers' option.
 See [README Examples](#readme-examples) for '--header' examples.

 ### Global Arguments